I’m always looking for scenic, traffic-free bike trails near my Fort Lauderdale home, and this one is good if you like a challenge.

 Parking: As you turn into Markham Park from SR84, you can take an immediate left into a parking lot for the levee trails.
 This occurs before you pay the $3 admission to the park.
 On the other hand, you might pay your $3 admission and enjoy a shaded picnic and use the facilities here before or after your ride.

 Bike trail route: Google maps says it’s six miles from Markham Park to US 27, where the trail ends.
-At US 27, there’s a single oak tree where you can rest in the shade before turning around.
-The trail north along the levee continues for 20 miles.
+On the alternative direction — north from Markham Park — the levee trail continues for 20 miles.
 Within two miles and after crossing the firing range warning sign, it starts to parallel the Sawgrass Expressway.

 Other Markham Park recreation: At 666 acres, Markham is the big mama of Broward County parks with 10 miles of mountain bike trails, a 1.5 mile nature trail, a gun range, fishing in the adjacent Everglades, a field for radio-controlled airplanes and a tennis center with racquetball, volleyball and a swimming pool.

-Markham Park camping: There are 88 sites with full hookups, picnic table and fire ring/grill for RV and tent camping, $40/night for non-residents; $30 for tri-county residents.
+Markham Park camping: There are 88 sites with full hookups, picnic table and fire ring/grill for RV and tent camping, $45/night in season; $35 non-season.

 Other bike trails in South Florida: Here are our favorite places to bicycle in South Florida.